 The proliferation of cyber crime means businesses and government agencies around the globe face constant threats to their financial information, customer data, and military and trade secrets.
 It’s the role of cybersecurity specialists to protect organizations and the public from hackers, scammers and other online criminals.

 The growing demand for cybersecurity specialists can be seen in national employment projections.
-According to the U.S. Bureau of Labor Statistics (BLS), jobs in this category will increase by 36% during the decade ending in 2024.
-That’s more than triple the average growth rate (11%) for all occupations in the United States.
+According to the U.S. Bureau of Labor Statistics (BLS), jobs in this category will increase by 28% from 2016 to 2026.
+That’s much faster than the average growth rate for all occupations in the United States.

 What is a Cybersecurity Specialist?